-Fabulous meals can be prepared with ease if you cook in an organized way.
-These are a few tips on how to organize a small kitchen to help take some of the cramped cooking frustration away.
+Fabulous meals can be prepared with ease if you cook in an organized kitchen with just the right tools.
+These are a few tips on the minimalist kitchen list to help you organize your small kitchen.

 Before moving into my current abode which is a 750-square foot condo with a rather small kitchen, I lived in an old California Bungalow which was swimming in kitchen space.
 I had to make some significant adjustments to my little kitchen.
 There is really no reason why a small kitchen can’t rise to the occasion and deliver great meals.
 The trick is finding the right organizational system for your tools contained within your limited space.